Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 <img src="/assets/img/Blogs/2_Fall2021_part2/11a.jpg" width="750px" class="center"/>
 *<span style="font-size: 0.75em;">Pipevine Swallowtail</span>*

 The different types of Hairsreak and Silvery Checkerspost visits were short lived.
-The Silvery Checkerspot is often confused with somewhat similar looking the Pearl Crescent (photo from 2020).
+The Silvery Checkerspot is often confused with somewhat similar looking the Pearl Crescent (see photo below from 2020).
 Do you see the differences?

 <img src="/assets/img/Blogs/2_Fall2021_part2/12.jpg" width="750px" class="center"/>
 *<span style="font-size: 0.75em;">Silvery Checkerspot</span>*